demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/cisco-meraki_description.md

 Get the API key from the Meraki dashboard.
+For more info please see: https://cortex.marketplace.pan.dev/marketplace/details/ciscomeraki/